 Traveling To Art Exhibits

-Traveling is another way to get your work seen and chance to meet people and making new contacts.
+Traveling artist like me find ways to get your work seen.
+This is a chance to meet people, network and find new contacts.
 There are art exhibits (shows) in every state across the country.

-These are a great place to start and if you sell prints along with your original work it can be very profitable.
+Another great place is craft shows if you sell prints along with your original work which is very profitable.
 The venue is filled with reasonable price treasures.
 Artist that mix fine art skills with crafts like hand painted items do really well.

-The information you need is found on the internet and through the state, city and local township offices.
+Traveling artist can check for information about competitions and shows on the internet and through the state, city or township offices.
 Some will direct you to parks and recreation or some other branch of local government.

-Traveling is a hard way to make a living, because you are always moving to an new venue and it can be costly and also very profitable.
-Artist are great researcher and find the best venues with the most traffic to sell there work.
+Traveling artist find this is a hard way to make a living, because you are always moving on to a new venue and it can be costly.
+Although they can be somewhat profitable it is hard work and takes its toll.
+So artist are great at researcher so they will find the best venues with the most traffic to sell art.

-Selling art on the road you must take your gallery with you.
+Selling art on the road you’re taking your gallery with you.
 Don’t count on the venue to supply you with stands, tables, chairs or cover from the rain.
-Some venues supply electricity and others are inside and will supply what you need but that will reflex in the booth fee.
-All do there own advertising and you should be use your contacts to let them know where you will be and new work you will be unveiling.
+Some venues supply electricity, others are inside and will supply what you need but that will reflex in the booth fee.

 These venues do their own advertising which offer space at a price.
 You should start or have a mailing list of contacts so you can contact them with where you will be next.
 It’s always a great idea to send out a news flash to let your followers know your unveiling new work at the show.

 The best part of traveling is the people you get to see and the new ones I get to meet.